project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 $$\Gamma = P\gamma$$

 This two step approach is the most accurate way to calculate the fusion rate and we will explore it in the next notebook.
-In this notebook, we'd like to work with a simpler description.
-For this we're going to adapt the approximation of fusion as a collision process to the spontaneous fusion of $\rm D_2$ in a molecule.
+In this notebook, we'd like to work with a simpler description, which is however commonly used.
+We're going to adapt the approximation of fusion as a collision process to the spontaneous fusion of $\rm D_2$ in a molecule.

 ### Fusion as a collision